pupubird/WebLaunchJS-2021/Basic.md

 ### Challenge!

-Get the user birth year by using `window.prompt` (Accessing to window in browser), then, print out current user age using `console.log`!
+Get the user's birth year by using `window.prompt` (Accessing to window in browser), then, print out the current user age using `console.log`!

 Example output: